Brighton Munthali

-Brighton Munthali (born 11 December 1997) is a Malawian professional footballer who plays as a goalkeeper for Silver Strikers and the Malawi national team.
+Brighton Munthali (born 11 December 1997) is a Malawian professional footballer who plays as a goalkeeper for Blue Eagles and the Malawi national team.

 Club career

 Munthali signed with Silver Strikers ahead of the 2016 Super League of Malawi season after his team, FISD Wizards, were relegated.

 International career

 Munthali represented the national under-20 team.

 He made his senior international debut on 7 October 2015, at the 2018 World Cup qualifier, in a 2–0 defeat to Tanzania, resulting in an aggregate of 2–1 defeat.

 He appeared at two 2022 World Cup qualifiers on 7 September and 10 September 2019, in a 1–0 aggregate victory against Botswana.